hkerma/xdma/NOTES.md

 This file contains personnal notes about the driver/the IP.
 It helps understanding how do Linux drivers work.

 ## Operation table
 I struggled to understand how does the driver know what to do when I write to the buffer files (xdma_h2c or xdma_c2h).
 [This](https://stackoverflow.com/questions/19294620/how-device-driver-write-read-works) and [this](https://stackoverflow.com/questions/17663692/file-operations-in-drivers) brought help.
+[This](https://linux-kernel-labs.github.io/refs/heads/master/labs/device_drivers.html) is also a very good ressource.

 The driver creates "buffering" files under /dev.
 Those are character devices.
 In cdev_sgdma.c, there's an "operation table" which refers the function being called whenever a process read or write to the char devices.
 ```
 static const struct file_operations sgdma_fops = {